databrickslabs/dbx/docs/source/templates/python_basic.rst

             * Open the GitLab CI/CD UI to check the deployment status

-Please note that to create a release and deploy the job in a normal mode, tag the latest version in main branch and push the tags:
+Please note that to create a release and deploy the job in a normal mode, tag the latest commit in the main branch and push the tags:

 .. code-block::

+    git fetch
     git checkout main
     git pull
     git tag -a v0.0.1 -m "Release for version 0.0.1"